We’ve reviewed dozens of freestanding electric cookers - Here's our 10 best cookers

 It comes in black with a smooth finish and as well as boasting two ovens it also comes with a useful hob zone at the top.
 The gem has everything you’d expect and more.

-Indesit are known for producing industrial-level ovens that fit into people’s homes and this is a great example of that.
-It has 1200 wattage of power, is pretty lightweight for its size and has a double oven to cater for your tasty starters and big main meal at the same time.
+Indesit is known for producing industrial-level ovens that fit into people’s homes and this is a great example of that.
+It has 1200 wattage of power, is pretty lightweight for its size, has a double oven, and three shelves to cater for your tasty starters and big main meal at the same time.

 It has everything you need with power, a digital clock and grill settings.
 Despite doing your due diligence prior to selecting the best electric oven it is also important to scout out a warranty.
 We’d advise you to miss out any ovens that don’t provide this- fortunately this Indesit appliance provides a decade of free parts as part of the warranty and includes a one-year labour warranty.